paldepind/Kran/README.md

-kran
+Kran
 ====

-An entity component system - work in progress
+An entity component system written in JavaScript - work in progress